 Founded in 2003, Polaris Sensor Technologies, Inc. is a leading electro-optic sensor company developing advanced optical systems for applications ranging from military sensors for detection, tracking, and environmental monitoring to navigation, holography, and hypersonic aero-optics.
-With a variety of customers across the DoD, we develop novel imaging sensors in wavebands from the visible to the infrared.
+With a variety of customers across the DoD, we develop novel imaging sensors in wavebands from the visible to the long-wave infrared.
 Starting with only scientific concepts, we have delivered highly specialized sensors funded by the military that have evolved into laboratory instruments as well as small, rugged prototype systems suitable for surveillance, targeting, tracking, environmental monitoring, and inspection.
 Advanced algorithms and calibration software enable the systems to operate beyond the performance of traditional cameras.
 Today, the applied research investment exceeds twenty-five million dollars, and our products are being field tested and readied for the commercial market.

 We have subject matter experts in the exploitation of polarization, a fundamental attribute of light that reveals details undetected by other imaging devices.
 Our polarization imagers solve difficult detection and imaging issues for military and commercial applications, and they augment traditional sensors and algorithms for target detection and tracking, chemical detection on water, clutter suppression for ground and air targets, navigation, and even facial recognition.
 We also have recognized experts in developing instrumentation for characterizing hypersonic aero-optic effects in the nation’s hypersonic wind tunnel and ground test facilities.